Understanding Profit Margins in Car Dealerships: What Dealers Really Make

 Key Products:

-- Extended Warranties/Service Contracts: These are sold at a significant markup, often generating 50% or more in profit per sale.
+• Extended Warranties/Service Contracts: Sold at significant markup, often generating 50% or more in profit per sale.

-- Add-ons (GAP Insurance, Paint Protection, etc.): These products cost the dealer very little but are sold for hundreds of dollars, carrying very high profit margins.
+• Add-ons (GAP Insurance, Paint Protection, etc.): Low cost to the dealer, sold for hundreds of dollars, carrying very high profit margins.

 4. Parts and Service Department (Fixed Operations)